 Regardless of the precautions taken at home or school, your child may become ill during the course of the school year.
 If your child becomes ill, you will be called and asked to pick up your child.
 If you are unavailable, we will call someone on your Child Information Record.
 The child should be picked up within one hour of being notified.
+The child will be isolated from other children and as many staff as possible (the child will not be left alone).
 If your child has been absent for more than 3 days due to a sickness, communicable disease, medical procedure (surgery of any kind) or hospitalization (emergency room included) it is required to present a doctor's note to your child's teacher documenting a return date that the child is able to return to school.
 Without documentation your child will be excluded from the school day until the note is obtained.